-In 2022/23 the College delivered a BA (Hons) Early Years Development and Learning (EYDL) 3-year full time degree programme, in conjunction with the Norland Diploma.
-All students studied both programmes.
+In 2023/24 the College delivered the first year of its new degree, the BA (Hons) Early Childhood Education and Care (ECEC), alongside the second and third years of the BA (Hons) Early Years Development and Learning (EYDL) 3-year full time degree programme, in conjunction with the Norland Diploma.
+All students studied the Norland Diploma alongside their degree.